DS200-SP2022-Hunter/Week13-Apr12/README.md

 Y_train = np_utils.to_categorical(y_train, num_categories)
 Y_test = np_utils.to_categorical(y_test, num_categories)
 ```
 8. Now it's time to build the neural network.
 Our network will have three layers, though discussion of the details is way beyond the scope of this lab.
-As we said above, we're basically setting up a very complicated regression model.
+As stated above, we're basically setting up a very complicated regression model.
 The code below is copied directly from [Xavier Snelgrove's tutorial](https://github.com/wxs/keras-mnist-tutorial):
 ```
 model = Sequential()
 model.add(Dense(512, input_shape=(784,)))